Elevation: 5,912 ft

 Approach from the South

 From US-20 east of Carey, turn right/south onto [signed] North Laidlaw Road.
 This junction is 0.2 miles west of Fish Creek Road, which is well-signed.
 Drive south on North Laidlaw Road for 1.2 miles to an unsigned “T” junction.
 This is Laidlaw Park Road.
 It can also be approached directly from farther west on US-20 and the road quality should be fine.
-Turn left/southeast onto Laidlaw Park Road and drive 13.5 miles to reach a signed 4-way junction (5,078 feet on the USGS map).
-Go left/north here and drive on 2-track BLM desert roads northeast for about 8 miles to Snowdrift Crater.
-Another option is to drive east fromthe aforementioned 4-way road junction to a 2-track road that heads north into Little Laidlaw Park.
+Turn left/southeast onto Laidlaw Park Road and drive 13.6 miles to reach a signed 4-way junction (5,078 feet on the USGS map).

-South Side from Little Laidlaw Park, Class 2-3
+South Side from Little Laidlaw Park, Class 2-3; NOT ACCESSIBLE

 Additional Resources